cabenavidesg/cabenavidesg.github.io/CV.md

   It was a science dissemination project hosted by the Universidad Konrad      Lorenz through [AstroK](https://www.konradlorenz.edu.co/cat-blog/astrok/).
 In this project, my friend [Alejandro Cardenas Avendaño](https://alejandroc137.bitbucket.io) and I guided and mentored high school students to carry out the following projects:

   * Construction of a 6-inch f/8 Newtonian Telescope.
+The results of this project was published in Asociacion Colombiana para el avance de la ciencia XXIII No.2 (2016), page 82.
 [See the following link for the published paper](https://innovacionyciencia.com/public/revista/85).

   * Construction of a radio telescope.
 We used the [radio Jove initiative](https://science.nasa.gov/citizen-science/radio-jove/).